 Despite Google Jobs requiring structured data in order to display vacancies, we have achieved fantastic results using JobPosting in the Netherlands in recent months, but also with other forms of Structured data.

 The provision of context for the information on a page for the benefit of search engines is very effective, and we advise you to apply Structured data in order to achieve better organic results, regardless of whether you intend to actively use Google Jobs.

-Moreover, I personally believe in the power of specialized job boards alongside the more general platform such as that offered by Google.
+Moreover, I personally believe in the power of specialised job boards alongside the more general platform such as that offered by Google.
 Specialist filters greatly facilitate the search for appropriate vacancies.
-My advice: Go with the Google flow, but also differentiate and specialize in a market/speciality segment to maintain good organic visibility.
+My advice: Go with the Google flow, but also differentiate and specialise in a market/speciality segment to maintain good organic visibility.